Parici75/statsplotly/_sources/index.rst.txt

 ..
-StatsPlot documentation master file, created by sphinx-quickstart on Sun Feb 12 01:43:41 2023.
+Statsplotly documentation master file, created by sphinx-quickstart on Sun Feb 12 01:43:41 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-StatsPlot documentation
+Statsplotly documentation
 ========================

 .. mdinclude:: source/api.md